jmarra13/rcsp/README.md

 2016-Nov-01 byrnejb@Harte-Lyne.ca

-This procedure creates an `X509` PKI with a offline root CA and separate issuing CAs.
-All CA's should be kept offline when not actively in use.
+This procedure creates an `X509` PKI with a root CA with subordinate CAs issing end-use certificate.
+For reasons of security the private keys of all CA's that form part of a deployed PKI should be kept offline and physically secured when not in use.
+Likewise, all private keys of any end-use certificates must be controlled in the same fashion.

-Whenever a CA is in use then the host employed should be first disconnected from all networks (LAN and Internet).
-It will likely prove most convenient to keep the CA directory trees on removable media such as USB flash memory sticks or SD cards.
-These must be stored in a secure location and only inserted into the host used to manage the PKI when required.
+Whenever a CA private key is in use then the host employed should be first disconnected from all networks (LAN and Internet).
+Consequently It will likely prove most convenient to keep the CA directory trees on removable media such as USB flash memory sticks or SD cards.
+When so employed removable media must be stored in a secure location and only inserted into the host used to manage the PKI when required and under direct supervision of an authorised user.

 It is advised that a separate user id be created solely for the purpose of administering the PKI.
-Failing that then the root user should be used.
+Failing that then a system priviledged user should be used.
 In either case care must be taken that any situation where the private keys might be compromised is never permitted to arise.
-That implies that the medium holding the CA keys is never left unsecured; or unobserved when in use; or inserted into a host that has multiple user access enabled.
+That implies that the medium holding the CA keys is never left unsecured;
+or unobserved when in use; or inserted into a host that has multiple user access enabled.

 ## A note on private key encypherment passwords

 OpenSSL permits the use of key encypherment pass phrases that include embedded spaces.
-However, the `csp` script presently passes its arguments to `openssl` as a string.
-The method used to call `openssl` from within the script treats a space as a delimiter for string arguments.
-Neither can a pass-phrase protected by single or double quotes be successfully used as these characters are strpped by the Perl module used to invoke `openssl`.
+However, the `csp` script presently passes all its arguments to `openssl` as a single string.
+The method used to call `openssl` from within the perl script treats a space as a delimiter for arguments passed in this fashion.
+As single or double quotes are stripped by the Perl module used to invoke `openssl` there is no method of escaping pass-phrases that contain spaces.

 Thus it is not possible to use a pass-phrase containing spaces with csp.
 If such a phrase is desired then `openssl rsa` must be called directly to